Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-Full version of the Neighbour Set Data Structure uses similar ideas as above, therefore it should build helpful intuitions.
-Additionally, we will also use a slight modification of this structure as part of the full version.
+The full version of the Neighbour Set Data Structure will use similar ideas -- therefore the SSR will build helpful intuitions -- but also a version of the SSR will be used as part of NSDS.

-Data structure consists of a single persistent segment tree.
-Representatives are new roots created by the mentioned persistency mechanism.
+The Simple Set Retrieval structure consists of a single persistent segment tree.
+The representatives of sets in $\mathcal{T}$ are the new roots created by the aforementioned persistency mechanism.